-Learning type Indicators Questions for M&E Metrics (examples) Efficiency indicators: Cost-effectiveness Lowering the total energy consumption Was the intervention cost effective?
+Learning type Indicators Questions for M&E Metrics (examples) Single-loop learning Efficiency indicators: Cost-effectiveness Lowering the total energy consumption Was the intervention cost effective?
 Are the goals reached within the time and within the allocated budget?
-Costs and benefits (eg Rol or NPV) Pre-set goals Available time and time needed Budget and costs Effectiveness indicators: Reaching the intended goals Lowering the total energy consumption Are the goals reached?
+Costs and benefits (eg Rol or NPV) Pre-set goals Available time and time needed Budget and costs

+Effectiveness indicators: Reaching the intended goals Lowering the total energy consumption Are the goals reached?
 Is the total energy consumption lowered (per household? by sector?)
-Energy savingsEnergy consumption before and after intervention

-Double-loop learning

-Process indicators:

-- Realising a network of a heterogeneous set of actors with different definitions of success - Interaction and participation by the target group (so that they can learn about their own behaviour and consequences for energy consumption) - Interaction and participation with a diverse set of stakeholders since the design phase - Learning as an explicit aim of the intervention - Record new lessons for future interventions - Making use of lessons that are learned during previous interventions - Perspectives of intermediaries before and after a intervention - Changes in assumptions, norms and beliefs

-- To what extent is a network of a heterogeneous set of actors developed in which they all participated and interacted with each other since the design phase?
-Did this lead to different definitions of success? - How was interaction and participation by the target group allowed in the programme?
-And to what extent did end-users learn about their own behaviour and consequences for their energy consumption? - How was learning during and after the intervention ensured? - How did the perspectives, assumptions, norms and beliefs of intermediaries and other stakeholders change during the programme?
+Energy savingsEnergy consumption before and after intervention Double-loop learning Process indicators: Realising a network of a heterogeneous set of actors with different definitions of success Interaction and participation by the target group (so that they can learn about their own behaviour and consequences for energy consumption) Interaction and participation with a diverse set of stakeholders since the design phase Learning as an explicit aim of the intervention Record new lessons for future interventions Making use of lessons that are learned during previous interventions Perspectives of intermediaries before and after a intervention Changes in assumptions, norms and beliefs To what extent is a network of a heterogeneous set of actors developed in which they all participated and interacted with each other since the design phase?
+Did this lead to different definitions of success?
+How was interaction and involved in the design and implementation of the interventionDefinitions of success that Content indicators: Alignment of the expectations of the stakeholders Reflection upon the function of evaluation/monitoring together with stakeholders Learned lessons during the intervention are translated into (re)designs Improving the capacity of own or similar organisations to perform successful DSM interventions Creation of new networks and institutions that support the newly formed behaviour and its outcomes Lasting changes (behavioural or practice change) is this done?
+How did reflection upon the function of M&E with stakeholders take place?
+Which lessons learned during the intervention are translated into (re)designs?
+Is the capacity of own- or similar organisations improved to perform successful DSM Collective impact approach to co-develop metrics to measure this Main lessons learned by different stakeholders Perceived success of collaboration and intervention design and implementation Short- and long-term effects

-- Diversity of actors that are involved in the design and implementation of the intervention - Definitions of success that were co-created and used - The way end-users were involved in the design and implementation of the intervention - Perceived self-efficacy - Perceived impact and benefit of the intervention - Learning strategy - Perspectives, assumptions, norms and beliefs of stakeholders before, during and after the intervention

-Content indicators:

-- Alignment of the expectations of the stakeholders - Reflection upon the function of evaluation/monitoring together with stakeholders - Learned lessons during the intervention are translated into (re)designs - Improving the capacity of own or similar organisations to perform successful DSM interventions - Creation of new networks and institutions that support the newly formed behaviour and its outcomes - Lasting changes (behavioural or practice change)

-- To what extent were the expectations of stakeholders aligned?
-How is this done? - How did reflection upon the function of M&E with stakeholders take place? - Which lessons learned during the intervention are translated into (re)designs? - Is the capacity of own- or similar organisations improved to perform successful DSM interventions? - Are new networks and institutions created that support the newly formed behaviour and its outcomes? - Did lasting changes take place?

-- Collective impact approach to co-develop metrics to measure this - Main lessons learned by different stakeholders - Perceived success of collaboration and intervention design and implementation - Short- and long-term effects